robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 console.log(birthYear);     // undefined
 ```

-## Undeclared/Unassigned variable
+## Undeclared variable

 Suppose you want to use a variable in a statement, but you haven't declared this variable yet.
 In this case, your code will throw a \`ReferenceError\` showing that the variable is not defined.
-In short, if we want to access an undeclared variable, the code will throw a runtime error.
+In short, if we want to access an Unassigned or **undeclared variable**, the code will throw a runtime error.

 Example: